1 9 8 9 (USA)

 10 x 30 minute episodes

-Jeffrey Jones (Beetlejuice) played Walter Kellogg, a widower with two children who made his living drawing a weird ‘Far Side’-style comic strip called ‘The People Next Door’.
+Jeffrey Jones (Beetlejuice) played Walter Kellogg, a widower with two children who lived in a town called Covington (whose major industry was eggs) and made his living drawing a weird ‘Far Side’-style comic strip called ‘The People Next Door’.

 But Walter also had a weird psychic ability.
 He could make things appear or come to life just by imagining them.

-Jeffrey’s fiancee Abigail (Mary Gross), was a psychiatrist who shared a house with her beautician sister, Cissy (Christina Pickles).
+Jeffrey’s fiancee Abigail (Mary Gross), was a psychiatrist who shared a house with her beautician sister, Sissy (Christina Pickles).
 Abby didn’t believe Walter.

 That’s because, unlike his son, Matthew (Chance Quinn) and daughter, Aurora (Jackie Bernstein), Abby hadn’t yet met the creatures of Walter’s imagination . . .